-In 2013-14, there were 12 Federal Pell Grant recipients.
-There were 131 students who received some type of financial assistance, including grants, loans and student employment opportunities.
+In 2014-15, there were 14 Federal Pell Grant recipients.
+There were 132 students who received some type of financial assistance, including grants, loans, and student employment opportunities.

-Students who demonstrates financial need will be awarded adequate assistance to attend the Curtis Institute of Music.
+Students who demonstrate financial need will be awarded adequate assistance to attend the Curtis Institute of Music.
 No student will have to leave Curtis solely because of financial need.
-Financial assistance for living expenses is based solely on financial need.
+Financial assistance for living expenses is based on financial need alone.

 Before turning to Curtis for supplemental assistance, students are expected to utilize funds from non-Curtis sources, including grants, loans, and scholarships available through private, public, and other sources.